RobTillaart/TM1637_RT/README.md

   - feet + inches FF:II
   - any pair of integers (-9 ..
 99) side by side.
 - **void displayCelsius(int temp, bool colon = false)** print temperature in **Celsius** format.
 The function allows a range from -9 ..
-99 + °C.
+99 + Â°C.
 The colon is default false.
 Works only on a 4 digit display.
 Colon can be used e.g. to indicate under- or overflow, or any other threshold.
 - **void displayFahrenheit(int temp, bool colon = false)** print temperature in **Fahrenheit** format.
 The function allows a range from -9 ..
-99 + °F.
+99 + Â°F.
 The colon is default false.
 Works only on a 4 digit display.
 Colon can be used e.g. to indicate under- or overflow, or any other threshold.